 The band's last two Hot 100 entries, "Never Goin' Back (to Nashville)" written by John Stewart and "Me About You", were sung by Butler.
 In addition, "Never Goin' Back" only featured Yester and Butler's playing—the other musical parts were played by session musicians,

 John Lennon's personal jukebox was found to contain the Lovin' Spoonful record "Daydream."
 Interviewed about the find, John Sebastian revealed he had been given a Beatles rehearsal tape that contained Lennon singing "Daydream."

-The is a 1967 best of album of The Lovin' Spoonful hits featuring great tracks from their first three albums.
+The is a 1967 best of album of most of The Lovin' Spoonful hits featuring great tracks from their first three albums.
 It charted the highest of the group's career, hitting number three on the Billboard Top LPs chart.
 12 tracks with "Do You Beleive in Magic", "Do You Ever Have to Make Up Your Mind" "Daydream" and, of course "Summer In The City".